shooshtarilab/RegSCOUT/README.md

 | chr11 | 2000 | 2600 | naive_CD8_T_cells,naive_CD4_T_cells |
 | chr18 | 1 | 678 | classical_monocytes,intermediate_monocytes,nonclassical_monocytes |

-Description of the general workflow and required parameters for each step.
+Descriptions of required parameters and of RegSCOUT output can be found below.

 ## Main Parameters:
 ### --mode:
 This parameter should be used to choose the mode of operation of the pipeline based on input type.
 If a scATAC-seq Seurat object is provided, this option should be set to ATAC_obj (i.e., --mode ATAC_obj).
 If peak-by-cell and peak-peak interaction tables are used this mode should be set to peak_table (i.e., --mode peak_table).